The real meaning of the motif of the dying god

 Indeed, we are here dealing with an unconscious archetype, i.e. it’s more of a generic pattern.
-Whereas the orthodox Freudian would view Cottongrass in sexual terms, the modern psychoanalyst would discuss it in terms of narcissism.
+Whereas the orthodox Freudian would view Cottongrass in sexual terms, the modern psychoanalyst discusses it in terms of narcissism.
 Others might connect it with the death drive